-by Herman Daly
+By Herman Daly

 Community is far more than an aggregation of individuals.
 Communities have boundaries that are both inclusive and exclusive.
 The relationships by which we are defined as persons-in-community are those with people and places we know, with whom we share some common history, language, and laws.
 They do not include all possible relations with all people all over the globe, except in a very abstract and tenuous way.
-World community should be viewed as a federation of national communities, a community of communities, not as an immediate community in which persons have direct membership.
-It sounds good to say that “I am a citizen of the globe”, but it is meaningless unless I am first defined by my more local relations in community.
-Global community must be built up from below as the federated community of interdependent local and national communities.
+The world community should be viewed as a federation of national communities, a community of communities, not as an immediate community in which persons have direct membership.
+It sounds good to say that “I am a citizen of the globe,” but it is meaningless unless I am first defined by my more local relations in the community.
+The global community must be built up from below as the federated community of interdependent local and national communities.
 It cannot be some single, integrated, top-down, a-historical, abstract global club.
 Free trade, free capital mobility, and free migration do not create a global community.
 Globalization is just neoclassical atomistic individualism writ large.
-Such globalization destroys the local historical relations in community by which persons produce for and take care of each other, and from which we might step-by-step federate into a global community of communities following the principle of “subsidiarity”.
+Such globalization destroys the local historical relations in a community by which persons produce for and take care of each other, and from which we might step-by-step federate into a global community of communities following the principle of “subsidiarity.”
 This is a rule that says problems should be dealt with at the most local community level capable of solving them.
 Climate change is irreducibly global, so let our fledgling institutions of world federation focus on that instead of trying to take over local markets for food, clothing, finance, etc. by globalization, resulting in unnecessary dependence on transnational corporations and loss of local autonomy.
-Even if loosening global integration results in fewer commodities, which is questionable, it will increase welfare by allowing us to improve the quality of relationships in community that constitute our very identity.
+Even if loosening global integration results in fewer commodities, which is questionable, it will increase welfare by allowing us to improve the quality of relationships in a community that constitutes our very identity.